 Project management can break bad habits, and when delivering projects, it’s important not to make the same mistakes twice.
 Project managers use retrospectives or post-project reviews to consider what went well, what did not go so well, and what needs to be done differently for the next project.

-This produces a valuable set of documentation that becomes a record of “dos and don’ts” for future projects, allowing the organization to learn from failure and success.
+This produces a valuable set of documentation that becomes a record of “dos and don’ts” for future projects, allowing the organization to <content removed by moderator>.
 Without this learning, teams will often continue to make the same mistakes, over and over again.
 These retrospectives are great documents to use in a project kickoff meeting, to remind the team about failures, such as underestimating projects and successes, such as the benefits of a strong process, or the importance of keeping the timesheet current.